fdiengdoh/lotka-voltera/README.md

-# Lotka-Voltrera
+# Lotka-Volterra
-Solution to Lota-Voltera prey-predator model using Fortran
+Solution to Lota-Volterra prey-predator model using Fortran

 Lotka Volterra prey-predator model, for an autocatalytic reaction.